CE Compliance Certification

 - Greater Scrutiny of Notified Bodies

 - No “grandfathering” provisions.
-All currently certified medical devices and active implantable medical devices must be recertified in accordance with the new requirements.
+All currently certified medical devices and active implantable medical devices must be recertified under the new requirements.

 5. WHAT ARE THE IMPLICATIONS OF THE NEW MDR FOR MEDICAL DEVICE MANUFACTURERS?

-No, you do not need to recall those devices that are placed on the market before May 26, 2020 under the MDD regime.
-This includes also reusable class I devices.
-In general, medical devices that have been lawfully placed on the market under the current MDD/AIMDD before May 25, 2020, can be made available and put into service until May 25, 2025.
+No, you do not need to recall devices placed on the market before May 26, 2020, under the MDD regime.
+To clarify, this also covers reusable Class I devices.
+If you placed medical devices on the market lawfully under the MDD/AIMDD before May 25, 2020, you may continue making them available and putting them into service until May 25, 2025.
+During this transition period, ensure you maintain proper documentation and CE Certification.
+By doing so, you demonstrate continued compliance while preparing for full MDR alignment.